asmtechrw/intellifarm/README.md

 ## System Design/Architecture

-IntelliFarm Tech integrates Python and machine learning at the backend, with Streamlit serving as the GUI.
+IntelliFarm integrates Python and machine learning at the backend, with Streamlit serving as the GUI.

 ## Predicting The Crop
 ![Alt text](project_outputs/Predictyourcrop.PNG)